-Performance Within Physical Education (Internal coursework - 30%)
+Performance Within Physical Education (internal coursework - 30%)

-Students perform in one practical activity as performer, leader or official.
+Students perform in one practical activity as either a performer or coach.
 Students verbally analyse and evaluate the strengths and weaknesses of a performance and create a viable action plan for the development of the performer, which must include detailed application of theoretical elements from all aspects of the course.